easyacres/LessonPlanFinder/README.md

 ## User Story
 ```
-AS a user, I want to be able to
+AS a teacher, I want to be able to access lesson plans in a more organized and searchable fashion
-SO that
+SO THAT I can add my own personal notes in those system lesson plans and not stay up late
+SO THAT I can spend more time with family and do a better job teaching.
 ```

 ## Deployment